EMS Billing & Medical Records Overview

 Errors or Omissions

 The LAFD ambulance billing contractor, Digitech, can assist with correcting any errors or omissions on an ambulance bill.
-They may be reached at (888) 772-3203.
 To protect the patient's privacy, representatives must speak with the patient or a minor patient's parent or legal guardian.
 Third-party callers may only update a patient's insurance information.
-A patient may be asked to submit a completed Request For EMS Billing Correction or Exemption form along with an explanation of the billing error and any supporting documentation.
+A patient may be asked to submit a completed Request For EMS Billing Correction or Exemption (PDF, opens in a new tab) form along with an explanation of the billing error and any supporting documentation.

 For Those Experiencing Financial Difficulties

 Patients experiencing financial difficulties may qualify for low-income assistance.
-Eligibility criteria are explained on the Request For EMS Billing Low Income Assistance form.
+Eligibility criteria are explained on the Request For EMS Billing Low Income Assistance form (PDF, opens in a new tab) .
 Patients requesting low-income assistance should submit the completed form and all required supporting documentation proving eligibility to the LAFD at the address listed on Page 2 of the form.

-A patient or authorized representative may request copies of medical records by following the instructions listed below:
+A patient or authorized representative may request copies of medical records by following the steps below:

-1. Complete an Authorization For Release of Protected Health Information form;
+Complete an Authorization For Release of Protected Health Information (PDF, opens in a new tab) form.

-The purpose of this form is to provide the LAFD with sufficient documentation to verify that the patient is authorizing the release of their confidential PHI or that a third-party representative, such as a family member, care giver, attorney, etc., is authorized to act on the patient’s behalf with regards to the release of confidential PHI.
+The purpose of this form is to provide the LAFD with sufficient documentation to verify that the patient is authorizing the release of their confidential PHI, or that a third-party representative (such as a family member, caregiver, or attorney) is authorized to act on the patient's behalf regarding the release of confidential PHI.
 To avoid delays in processing, all required information and supporting documentation must be provided.

 If a patient is incapacitated or otherwise unable to sign an authorization form and an authorized representative is acting on their behalf, the representative's relationship to the patient must be identified and official documentation evidencing the representative's legal authority to act and sign on the patient's behalf must be provided.
 The following legal documents are commonly submitted: